MarcioFCMartins/Caulerpa_sampling/README.md

 ```

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">

 <thead>

 <tr>

 <th style="text-align:center;">

 transect

 </th>

 <th style="text-align:center;">

 Start

 </th>

 <th style="text-align:center;">

 End

 </th>

 </tr>

 </thead>

 <tbody>

 <tr>

 <td style="text-align:center;">

 1

 </td>

 <td style="text-align:center;">

 2018-01-25 12:38:15

 </td>

 <td style="text-align:center;">

 2018-01-25 12:48:05

 </td>

 </tr>

 <tr>

 <td style="text-align:center;">

 2

 </td>

 <td style="text-align:center;">

 2018-01-25 13:20:04

 </td>

 <td style="text-align:center;">

 2018-01-25 13:44:15

 </td>

 </tr>

 <tr>

 <td style="text-align:center;">

 3

 </td>

 <td style="text-align:center;">

 2018-01-25 14:10:02

 </td>

 <td style="text-align:center;">

 2018-01-25 14:32:52

 </td>

 </tr>

 <tr>

 <td style="text-align:center;">

 4

 </td>

 <td style="text-align:center;">

 2018-01-25 15:02:26

 </td>

 <td style="text-align:center;">

 2018-01-25 15:24:27

 </td>

 </tr>

 </tbody>

 </table>

 ### Sampling points

-Now that we have the transects, let's see how accurate an automated methodology to determine sampling points would be.
-With one point per second, we have a pretty high resolution track for the transects.
-An interesting method might be to estimate diver's speeds along the transects to find stopping points.
+Now that we have the transects, let’s to find a method to automate the

-To do so, we will:

--   Calculate the total distance travelled from start of transect until current point
--   Estimate travel speed at each point
+extraction of the sampling points.

+My approach is going to be to estimate the speed of the divers along the
+transect, and choose the sections below a certain threshold as the
+sampling points.

+Since speed = distance / time, and we have the time information, all we
+need is the distance between the position of the divers.

-The distance between any two points p1 and p2 is given by: Distance <sub>p1 to p2</sub> = Square root ((X<sub>2</sub> - X<sub>1</sub>)<sup>2</sup> + (Y<sub>2</sub> - Y<sub>1</sub>)<sup>2</sup>)
+We can estimate the distance between 2 points, p1 and p2 as: Distance
+<sub>p1 to p2</sub> = Square root ((X<sub>2</sub> -
+X<sub>1</sub>)<sup>2</sup> + (Y<sub>2</sub> -
+Y<sub>1</sub>)<sup>2</sup>)

-The full distance travelled from the start of the transect to any given point is then simply the cumulative sum of distance.
-To this we will call Delta Distance.
+The total distance travelled from the start of the transect to any given
+point *p* is then simply the cumulative sum of the distance between
+points, from the start of the transect until *p*.

-The diver speed at any given point can be calculated as the speed over the previous 10 seconds:
+The diver’s speed over the previous 10 seconds is then calculated as:
-Speed<sub>at time</sub> = (Delta Distance<sub>time - 10</sub> - Delta Distance<sub>time</sub>)/10
+Speed<sub>past 10 seconds</sub> = (Delta Distance<sub>time - 10</sub> -

-Because we're only interested in how fast they are going relative to other points in the transect, we will leave distance units as degrees and will calculate speed as degrees per second.
+Delta Distance<sub>time</sub>)/10

+At this point, I should mention that I am not going to bother projecting
+this data, speeds will be estimated in degrees per second.

 ``` r
 transects <- transects %>%